-Beals and Thomas, Inc. (B+T) is pleased to provide this correspondence documenting our Environmental Peer Review of the Chapter 40B Comprehensive Permit Application Filing for 0 School Street ('the Property') in Manchester-by-the-Sea, Massachusetts.
+Beals and Thomas, Inc. (B+T) is providing this supplemental review documenting our Environmental Peer Review of the Chapter 40B Comprehensive Permit Application Filing for 0 School Street ('the Property') in Manchester-by-the-Sea, Massachusetts.
 We understand that SLV School Street, LLC (the Applicant), proposes to develop a 40B housing project consisting of 136 apartment units, 34 of which are designated to be affordable, with associated site improvements (the Project).